GeorgePrempeh/PhyioHealthPro/README.md

-# PhyioHealthPro
+# PhysioHealthPro
-PhysioConnect is a microblogging social network designed exclusively for physiotherapists and healthcare professionals.
+PhysioHealthConnect is a microblogging social network designed exclusively for physiotherapists and healthcare professionals.
 It offers a dynamic platform to share clinical insights, quick tips, case reflections, and research updates in bite sized posts.
-Whether you're looking to exchange ideas, stay current with industry trends, or build a professional community, PhysioConnect makes it easy to connect, collaborate, and grow one post at a time.
+Whether you're looking to exchange ideas, stay current with industry trends, or build a professional community, PhysioConnect makes it easy to connect, collaborate, and grow - one post at a time.